 Kitty and the Midnight Hour

-It is part of the Kitty Norville #10 series and is a This urban fantasy is a paperback edition that was published by Grand Central Publishing on November 1, 2005 and has 259 pages.
+It is part of the Kitty Norville #10 series and is a urban fantasy that was published by Grand Central Publishing on November 1, 2005 and has 259 pages.

 Explore it on Goodreads or Amazon.